Our Curriculum Vision and Intent

 Phonics and Reading Curriculum Implementation

-We teach phonics through the Letters and Sounds Scheme.
-In Year R and Key Stage One, phonics is taught daily for approximately twenty minutes per day.
-Phonic teaching is re-enforced throughout the curriculum through the use of sound mats and direct teaching.
+We teach phonics through the Read and Write Inc Scheme.
+In Year R and Key Stage One, phonics is taught daily for approximately thirty minutes per day.
+Work within the classroom builds on the sounds taught during the phonics sessions and a reading book is sent home that links directly to the sound being taught that week.
+Children can also access the e-book which has an activity linked to it as well.
+Challenge books are also available for children to take home to further develop their love of reading.
+Phonics teaching is re-enforced throughout the curriculum through the use of sound mats and direct teaching.
 We use a wide range of reading books and ensure a variety of both fiction and non-fiction books are available.
 The sequence of reading books children work through are designed to provide a cumulative progression in their phonic knowledge and reflect the teaching of phonics in our Early Years and Key Stage One classrooms.
 Fluent readers are offered a selection of ‘free reading’ books from our well-stocked library.
 We aim to provide a rich and wide-ranging choice of texts for our children to have access to including stories, poems, rhymes and non-narrative books.
 We also use the School’s Library Service who supply a wide range of books that support the delivery of our curriculum.
 Reading books are taken home and parents are encouraged to support daily reading at home.
 Pupils are rewarded through the Home Reading Challenge, receiving certificates and badges when they reach key milestones.
 Parents are supported in this through reading and phonics workshops.

 For more detail about each topic, please look at the Class Pages where you can find what your child will be learning each half term.